Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Introduction

 \section{Introduction}

 Observations of light at all wavelengths of the electromagnetic spectrum have been essential to our understanding of the cosmos and the wide range of astrophysical phenomena found therein.
-Intense radiation from stars and black holes can also affect the dynamical evolution of small to large scale systems as sources of thermal, mechanical, and chemical feedback.
+Intense radiation from stars and black holes can also affect the dynamical evolution of small- to large-scale systems as sources of thermal, mechanical, and chemical feedback.
 A substantial effort has been made to model the interplay between gas and radiation with robust theoretical models and numerical techniques.
-In many cases, the multiscale, multiphysics nature of such problems necessitates fully-coupled radiation-hydrodynamics (RHD) simulations to precisely capture the underlying physics \citep{Pomraning1973,Mihalas1984,Castor2004}.
+In many cases, the multiscale, multiphysics nature of such problems necessitates fully coupled radiation-hydrodynamics (RHD) simulations to precisely capture the underlying physics \citep{Pomraning1973,Mihalas1984,Castor2004}.

 The large variety of environments requiring the study of RHD and decoupled radiative transfer has led to the development of different algorithms with advantages for specialized applications.
 Part of the complexity is the high dimensionality of the radiation field, which can vary as a function of space, direction, frequency, and time.
-Most schemes employed by modern codes can broadly be classified as: (\textit{i}) directly integrating the transport equation along characteristic paths, (\textit{ii}) solving discrete-ordinate representations of the transport equation, and (\textit{iii}) solving reduced-dimensionality angular-moment equations derived with an approximate closure relation.
-Each of these, or hybrid combinations, have been highly successful in exploratory and precision studies in astrophysics.
-A few contemporary methods for multi-dimensional RHD include flux-limited diffusion \citep[FLD;][]{Levermore1981,Turner2001,Krumholz2007,Commercon2011}, first moment closure \citep[M1;][]{Levermore1984,Gonzalez2007,Rosdahl2013,Skinner2013,Kannan2019}, variable Eddington tensor formulations \citep[VET;][]{Stone1992,Davis2012,Jiang2012,Jiang2014}, optically-thin VET \citep[OTVET;][]{Gnedin2001}, adaptive ray tracing \citep{Abel1999,Whalen2006,Trac2007,Wise2011,Rosen2017}, transport in light cones \citep{Pawlik2008}, and method of characteristics moment closure \citep[MOCMC;][]{Ryan2020}.
+Most schemes employed by modern codes can broadly be classified as: (i) directly integrating the transport equation along characteristic paths; (ii) solving discrete-ordinate representations of the transport equation; and (iii) solving reduced-dimensionality angular-moment equations derived with an approximate closure relation.
+Each of these, or hybrid combinations thereof, have been highly successful in exploratory and precision studies in astrophysics.
+A few contemporary methods for multidimensional RHD include flux-limited diffusion \citep[FLD;][]{Levermore1981,Turner2001,Krumholz2007,Commercon2011}, first moment closure \citep[M1;][]{Levermore1984,Gonzalez2007,Rosdahl2013,Skinner2013,Kannan2019}, variable Eddington tensor formulations \citep[VET;][]{Stone1992,Davis2012,Jiang2012,Jiang2014}, optically thin VET \citep[OTVET;][]{Gnedin2001}, adaptive ray-tracing \citep{Abel1999,Whalen2006,Trac2007,Wise2011,Rosen2017}, transport in light cones \citep{Pawlik2008}, and the method of characteristics moment closure \citep[MOCMC;][]{Ryan2020}.
 The community continues to benefit from numerous contributions enabling further radiative transfer studies.